glaucuslinux/glaucus/README.md

   2. unportable base (ubase)
   3. OpenBSD userland port to Linux (lobase)

+* OpenMP

-* built with the dangerous `Ofast` (this is only listed for bragging rights and to show that glaucus is capable of building with `Ofast`; however, it's highly recommended that you stick to `O2`, `Os` or even `O3` as executables behave weirdly and unexpectedly with `Ofast`.
+* `Ofast` (this is only listed for bragging rights and to show that glaucus is capable of building with `Ofast`; however, it's highly recommended that you stick to `O2`, `Os` or even `O3` as executables behave weirdly and unexpectedly with `Ofast`.
 How dangerous you might ask?
 Imagine starting your machine, and seeing your trustworthy bootloader, the one that was always working until you recently decided to compile it with `Ofast`, failing to recognize any operating system previously installed on your machine...)

+* Swing Modulo Scheduling (SMS)

+* Global Common Subexpression Elimination (GCSE)

+* Integrated Register Allocation (IRA)

+* Interprocedural Pointer Analysis (IPA)

+* Graphite Loop Optimizations (ISL)

-* uses Link Time Optimization (LTO) (with zstd set as default compression method, and zlib set as a fallback method)
+* Link Time Optimization (LTO) (with zstd set as default compression method, and zlib set as a fallback method)

-* has Graphite Loop Optimizations (ISL)

-* has OpenMP on supported cerata
+* Extra performance related optimizations

-* 150+ packages building successfully with extreme configuration variables
+* 150+ packages building successfully

-* doesn't need a separate partition to build and install into
+* doesn't require a separate partition to build and install into

 * doesn't require a chroot to build correctly (hopefully this won't change when working on the graphics stack)

-## Supported Architecture
+## Supported Architectures

 Currently only `x86_64-pc-linux-musl` is supported with no plans in the near future to support any other architecture.

-ARM support might be added in the distant future though.
+ARM, Raspberry Pi and RISC-V support might be added in the distant future though.

 ## Minimum Requirements